-Remove the protective rod from the center of the roller.
-Then, position the pencil approximately 1 inch into the center of the roller.
+Remove the protective rod from the centre of the roller.
+Then, position the pencil approximately 1 inch into the centre of the roller.
 Then add the glue roughly 3/4 of the length around the roller circumference.

 |Use sufficient glue to cover the roller, although not to the extent that the glue exudes or drips out of the roller.
 If you add too much, the glue may run through your Frenchie’s ear canal and will cause discomfort.|

 |If you’re concerned with using glue, you may also want to try covering the roller with tape, adhesive side out instead.
 If you want to use the tape, you don’t have to insert the pencil into the roller.|

 Step 3 placing the roller inside your Frenchie’s ear.

 Placement of the roller is essential, so you don’t obstruct the ear canal of your Frenchie and hinder its ability to hear.
 Position the roller within the ear close to the bottom of the ear flap.
 Please ensure there are two fingers worth of room between both the base of the roller and the head of your French Bulldog.